SurvBench: A Standardised Preprocessing Pipeline for Multi-Modal Electronic Health Record Survival Analysis: SurvBench

-We developed \texttt{SurvBench}, an end-to-end and configurable preprocessing pipeline designed to build standardised, reproducible benchmarks for deep learning-based survival analysis from raw electronic health records.
-The complete workflow, illustrated in Figure~\ref{fig:pipeline_overview}, forms the core of our methodology.
-The pipeline ingests data from diverse, large-scale public databases (eICU, MIMIC-IV, and MC-MED), processes multiple data modalities (static, time-series, ICD codes, and radiology), and constructs model-ready data tensors with corresponding missingness masks.
-Crucially, it enforces strict patient-level data splitting to prevent data leakage.
-The resulting outputs are designed to directly support the training of deep learning models for both single-risk and competing-risks survival analysis.
-The following subsections detail each component of this pipeline.
+SurvBench is a configurable preprocessing pipeline that builds standardised, reproducible survival-analysis cohorts from raw EHR exports.
+The workflow (Figure~\ref{fig:pipeline_overview}) uses data from four large public databases (MIMIC-IV, eICU, MC-MED, HiRID), processes four modalities (static, time-series, ICD codes, radiology), and produces model-ready tensors with binary missingness masks.
+Splits are at the patient level.
+Outputs feed both single-risk and competing-risks survival models.
+Implementation details that are not load-bearing for the methodological argument are deferred to the Supplementary Material.

-\subsection{Data Sources}
+\subsection{DATA SOURCES}